Powered by SchoolDash

 Elliotts Lane, Codsall, Wolverhampton WV8 1PQ

-Particular strengths include Environment, Destinations, Sixth form and Attendance.
-Relative weaknesses include Representation, Disadvantaged pupils and Attainment.
+Particular strengths include Environment, Destinations and Attendance.
+Relative weaknesses include Representation, Finances, Sixth form and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.